A weekly roundup of good deeds, missteps, heroic feats and epic failures in the tri-state region and beyond.

 Manhattan Community Board 10 — Notorious for its aversion to common sense streets safety improvements, CB 10 continues to push back against expanding the M60 SBS to West Harlem, despite the aforementioned proven success of the program.

-U.S. Representative Paul Ryan — Just as the proposal to raise the federal gas tax seemed to be gaining real traction in light of plummeting gas prices, Rep. Paul Ryan, chairman of the House Ways and Means Committee, said “we won’t pass a gas tax increase.
+U.S. Representative Paul Ryan — Just as the proposal to raise the federal gas tax seemed to be gaining real traction in light of plummeting gas prices, Rep. Paul Ryan, chairman of the House Ways and Means Committee, said “we won’t pass a gas tax increase.”

-New Jersey drivers — new poll shows Garden State motorists are against a raise to the second-lowest gas tax in the nation despite gas prices plummeting and news of yet another deteriorating bridge closing.
+New Jersey drivers — A new poll shows Garden State motorists are against a raise to the second-lowest gas tax in the nation despite gas prices plummeting and news of yet another deteriorating bridge closing.

 Staten Island residents — As part of an ongoing NYPD “re-engineering” process, Staten Island’s disproportionately small two-person Collision Investigation Squad may be relocated to Brooklyn, potentially cutting response time to crashes in a borough that is “more than twice the size of Manhattan, with twice as many road miles.”